Personal Computer Purchase Recommendations

-If you are going to purchase a computer system, you will find suggestions for both Apple and Windows compatible systems below.
-Pacific Lutheran University does not require students to have computers; however, it is highly recommended that you have your own computer and a printer to work on coursework outside of class and allows for transition to online instruction if needed.
-Computer labs are available around campus for both departmental and general use; however, these labs can tend to get busy at times and computers may not be immediately available.
+Listed below, you will find purchase suggestions for both Apple and Windows compatible systems.
+Pacific Lutheran University does not currently require students to have access to their own computer; however, it is highly recommended for work on coursework outside of class and allows for transition to online instruction if needed.
+Computer labs are available throughout campus for both departmental and general use; however, availability of these labs may be limited and additional rules may need to be implemented that could further restrict access.

-Individuals considering a computer purchase are encouraged to read hardware and software reviews in relevant trade magazines, talk with several vendors, and develop clear ideas of what tasks are going to be accomplished on the computer.
+Individuals considering a computer purchase are encouraged to read hardware and software reviews from relevant reputable websites, talk with several vendors, and develop a clear idea of what tasks will need to be accomplished on the computer.
 In shopping for a particular system, ask about the availability of support for both hardware and software: is there a charge? how long will the support last? what are the hours of availability?
 In addition, talk with faculty teaching the courses for which a student is enrolled.
 Suggestions may be given for software related to a particular course.
 Please note that software packages such as Microsoft Office 365 and SPSS are available at no additional cost to all current faculty, staff and students.

-Computer technology changes continually, and specifications can quickly become outdated.
-PLU makes no specific endorsement of either the Windows compatible or Apple platforms or any specific brands of hardware or software.
-The University assumes no responsibility for purchases made by persons who follow some or all of the recommendations contained herein.
+Computer technology changes continuously, and specifications can quickly become outdated.
+PLU makes no specific endorsement of either the Windows or Apple platforms or any specific brands of hardware or software.
+The University assumes no responsibility for purchases made by persons who follow some or all of the recommendations contained below.

 Windows Compatible (New Purchases)